sdparsons/splithalf/README.md

 In our function, we specify this very similarly as in the difference score example.
-The only change will be changing the score to “difference\_of\_difference” (largely because I could not think of a better name to use).
+The only change will be changing the score to “difference\_of\_difference”.
 Note that we will keep the condition list consisting of A and B. But, specifying that we are interested in the difference of differences will lead the function to calculate the outcome scores apropriately.

 ``` r